wamazeka/photo_hacks/README.md

 I use NAS mount point in /mnt/nas, you can use something else, or just FTP client

+Main part -- ciphers and SSL config lines, because Sony using old and unsecure (but it is better than simple FTP)

 Now, my Sony a7c copying files with 3 MB\s in local network